JoshuaOmiunu/Hacked_password_checker/README.md

 # Hacked_password_checker
 I worked on a project that used API data from the website https://haveibeenpwned.com/Passwords which gathers info on passwords inputted that have been hacked and used frequently.
 I used Python to develop a way in which when a password is inputted in the terminal: the Hash and amount of times the password was used is outputted
+The code involved using api checking and testing to be able to split the Hash encoded passwords and the numeric times it was used.
+Instead of trying to find the whole hash password I only tried finding the first 5 letters which made the code run faster.